Preventable Hospitalizations for Diabetes

-Why is the Diabetes Hospitalization Rate Important?
+Why Is the Diabetes Hospitalization Rate Important?

 Diabetes is a serious, but manageable, disease.
 Keeping blood sugar levels within normal ranges can help prevent diabetes complications, such as damage to nerves, eyes, kidneys, and other organs.
+Diabetes hospitalizations can potentially be avoided if quality outpatient services are available and prescribed treatment plans are followed.

 The diabetes hospitalization rates are important for measuring where we are today and measuring improvements or declines in access to care and are a first step in informing the discussion.

-Which Counties may Have Greater Unmet Diabetes Outpatient Needs?
+Which Counties May Have Greater Unmet Diabetes Outpatient Needs?

 How Have Individual Counties’ Diabetes Hospitalizations Changed Over Time?